 Vanderveen v Waterbridge Media Inc., 2017 CanLII 77435 (ON SCSM)

-Company violated privacy of jogger by videotaping her without consent for commercial advertisement
+Company violated the privacy of a jogger by videotaping her without consent for commercial advertisement.

 Almalki v Canada (A.G.), 2017 ONSC 3750